About Shelley Holland

 Managing difficult feelings (e.g. anxiety, grief)

-Trauma (childhood, adult, relational, attachment-based)
+Trauma (childhood, adult, relational, attachment-based, EMDR trained)

 Resilience Building